|

 churches, in communities, and at every level of prejudice where there

+is some difference that can be focused upon.
 Our mission is to change that.
 Beyond the basic Good

 News of salvation, Jesus showed and admonished us to teach and share.